 Object-Relational Mapping (ORM) tools have been around for a while now.
 I often refer to such tools as code-first generators.
 When used properly they can work well.
 Unfortunately they often are not used properly, with the result being bad performance and wasted resources.
 ORMs are so frequent a problem that it has become easy to identify that they are the culprit.
 It’s like instead of wiping their fingerprints from a crime scene the ORM will instead find a way to leave fingerprints, hair, and blood behind, just to be certain we know it is them.

 You can find lots of blog entries on the internet regarding performance problems with ORMs.
 One of my favorites is this one, which provides a summary of all the ways something can go wrong with an ORM deployment.

 Because it’s easy to click ‘Next, Next, OK’ and install SQL Server without any understanding about the default configuration options.
-This is also true for folks that have virtualized instances of SQL Server, because there’s a good chance the server admins also choose some default options that may not be best for SQL Server.
+This is also true for folks that have virtualized instances of SQL Server.
+There’s a good chance the server admins also choose default options that may not be best for SQL Server.
 Things like MAXDOP, tempdb configuration, transaction log placement and sizing, and default filegrowth are all examples of options that you can configure before turning over the server to your end users.

 Seeing similar issues time and again made me want to build an entire talk dedicated to helping people understand how to configure SQL Server for performance.
 You can watch the webinar I did with Tim Chapman here.